 As I mentioned previously, my goal of ‘improving my Chinese’ was basically an empty thought until I started to look at what I needed to improve and work on those precise details.
 What, realistically could I do to show signs of improvement?
 I needed to aim for something, so I started working on an HSK exam.
 This is how I started to break my rather large ‘goal’ into smaller pieces that I could actually work on.

 Maybe you want to pass the HSK 3 exam?
-For this exam you need to learn around 600 words.
+For this exam, you need to learn around 600 words.
 How long do you think it might take to learn 600 words?
 3 months?
 6 months?
 1 year?
 Don’t make it too easy, but don’t set an unrealistic goal either.
-Also, bear in mind, if you’ve learned characters before, this will reduce the amount of characters you will need to learn.
+Also, bear in mind, if you’ve learned characters before, this will reduce the number of characters you will need to learn.

 So, now let’s say you’ve decided to take an HSK exam in 6 months.
 Book the exam now.
 Go on.

 You can set your study goal in the Written Chinese Dictionary and each day, the app will serve you with however many flashcards you need to study in a day to reach your goal!

 All sorted?
 OK, now to take the exam in 6 months you need to learn 25 words per week.
 If you only study 5 days a week, that’s 5 words a day.
 5 words a day is your new bitesize goal.